Skip to Main Content

 Your child's evaluation will include imaging tests such as:

-Acquired hydrocephalus is most commonly treated by either removing the cause of the condition, such as a tumor or other blockage, or inserting a shunt.
+Acquired hydrocephalus is most commonly treated by either removing the cause of the condition, such as a tumor or other blockage, or by inserting a shunt.
 The shunt is a flexible plastic tube that diverts excess cerebrospinal fluid from the brain to the abdomen where it can be absorbed back into the body.
 A valve within the shunt regulates and prevents excessive drainage.

 UCSF Benioff Children's Hospitals medical specialists have reviewed this information.
 It is for educational purposes only and is not intended to replace the advice of your child's doctor or other health care provider.
 We encourage you to discuss any questions or concerns you may have with your child's provider.